General Procedure

 • If you provide an email address or a stamped addressed envelope the exam officer will always be able to send your results to you even if you are unable to collect them in person.
 Results are not given out on the telephone.

 • Please always say “Thank you”.
-Exams officers go to a lot of trouble to help you and they do this voluntarily, they are in no way obliged to help you or any other Private Candidate.
+Exams officers go to a lot of trouble to help our students and they do this voluntarily, they are in no way obliged to help you or any other Private Candidate.